-South Georgia is often called “The Serengeti of the Antarctic,” but as a naturalist for Lindblad I have worked there for almost 20 years and I can tell you: it’s actually even better!
-The sheer numbers of animals are greater; the mountainous lan dscape and drifting icebergs offshore have to be seen to be believed; and there are no safari vehicles here--you are free wander at your leisure among the thousands of seals and seabirds.
+South Georgia is often called “The Serengeti of the Antarctic,” but as a naturalist for Lindblad-National Geographic I have worked there for almost 20 years and I can tell you: it’s actually even better!
+The sheer numbers of animals are greater; the mountainous landscape and drifting icebergs offshore have to be seen to be believed; and there are no safari vehicles here—you are free to wander at your leisure among the thousands of seals, penguins, and seabirds.
 Just like the Serengeti, South Georgia has its own Big Five—the best of the best wildlife sightings that everyone looks forward to most.
-Let’s take a closer look some of at the fantastic wildlife highlights of this unique island.
+Let’s take a closer look at some of at the fantastic wildlife highlights of this unique island.

 Elephant seals are definitely the biggest of South Georgia’s Big Five.
 Adult females usually weigh at least 1,000 pounds, but their big boyfriends can tip the scales at over four tons and grow to nearly 20 feet long—by far the largest seals in the world.
 When we see elephant seals they are usually lounging on the beach, but at sea they are among the world’s best divers, descending to over 5,000 feet and staying down as long as two hours in search of the squid that are their prey.
 They make some pretty crazy noises with those huge noses, too!

-Antarctic Fur Seal
+Antarctic Fur Seals

-South Georgia is home to roughly five million Antarctic Fur Seals–that’s about 95 percent of the world’s population and double the number of animals in the famous migration of wildebeest and zebras in the Serengeti!
+South Georgia is home to roughly five million Antarctic fur seals—that’s about 95 percent of the world’s population and double the number of animals in the famous migration of wildebeest and zebras in the Serengeti!
 Males can weigh up to 300 pounds; females are only about one quarter of that and their pups are about the size of a loaf of bread when they are born, which makes them pretty cute.
 A couple of months later they are already learning to swim, heading for the water in big groups, as playful as puppies, leaping, tumbling, and nipping at one another in the shallows.

-Wandering Albatross have a wingspan of up to 11 feet, the longest of any living bird and pretty close to twice my height!
+Wandering albatross have a wingspan of up to 11 feet, the longest of any living bird and pretty close to twice my height!
 But, even so, it’s not their size that creates the main impression when they glide past our ship.
 Instead, what really strikes me most is the elegant, effortless grace with which they ride the wind, cutting between the crests of the waves and soaring up again on the invisible currents of air that flow over the sea.
-Like us, these magnificent birds are visitors to South Georgia, stopping by every two years or so to raise a single chick before returning to the endless polar winds that are their true home.
+Like us, these magnificent birds are just visitors to South Georgia, stopping by every two years or so to raise a single chick before returning to the endless polar winds that are their true home.

-South Georgia Pipit
+South Georgia Pipits